 Mel C. Poindexter (Watertown, MA) – Member of the Democratic state committee since 2000, Co-chaired the Affirmative Action Committee, 2004-2006, Chair of the 2008 Massachusetts Delegate Selection Committee.
 Was the Vice Chair of the 2008 Massachusetts Electoral College, Member of former State Treasurer Steve Grossman’s Diversity Council, 2010-2014.
 Co-training director for 2012 Massachusetts Delegate Selection Committee, Member & Affirmative Action Officer, Watertown Democratic Town Committee.
 Former Vice President of the NAACP, Brockton chapter, Board member, Baystate Stonewall Democrats, severed as PLEO Delegate, 2016 Democratic National Convention and Member of the Democratic National Committee, 2017.
 Interim Coordinating Committee (ICC)

 Nancy Stenberg (Easthampton, MA) is a school librarian by day.
-When the school bell rings she puts on her social justice super hero cape!
+When the school bell rings she puts on her social justice superhero cape!
 Democratic politics peaked her interest when Deval Patrick entered the governor’s race back in 2004 and she hasn’t stopped since.
-A member of the state committee since 2006, she has served as co-chair of the Field Services sub-committee, spearheading trainings across the state on topics ranging from how to be a delegate to Votebuilder trainings.
+A member of the state committee since 2006, she has served as co-chair of the Field Services sub-committee, spearheading training across the state on topics ranging from how to be a delegate to Votebuilder trainings.
 As a delegate and an alternate herself, she attended the last three national conventions, asked by the Sanders campaign in 2016 to be a member of the Platform Committee.
 Interim Coordinating Committee (ICC), Communications, Caucuses & Convention/DemEnter Program, Our413Revolution; the regional affiliate for western Mass

 Passionate issue: Saving Public Education

-Caterina Strambio de Castillia (Newton, MA) is a full time scientist, a mother of three, a critical thinker and a socialist originally from Italy.
-She has been politically active starting from 2001 in the anti-globalization movement, the anti-war movement and the anti-gun violence movement.
+Caterina Strambio de Castillia (Newton, MA) is a full-time scientist, a mother of three, a critical thinker and a socialist originally from Italy.
+She has been politically active starting from 2001 in the anti-globalization movement, the anti-war movement, and the anti-gun violence movement.
 She campaigned for Obama both in 2008 and in 2012.
 She volunteered and organized for the Bernie 2016 campaign from the GRASSROOTS including fostering ties between Newton4Bernie, Arlington4Bernie and Camberville4Bernie.
-After the primaries, she helped co-found Our Revolution Newton, she has contributed to laying the groundwork for creating long lasting ties between different grassroots groups, including OR Newton, Arlington and Cambridge and OR Massachusetts.
+After the primaries, she helped co-found Our Revolution Newton, she has contributed to laying the groundwork for creating long-lasting ties between different grassroots groups, including OR Newton, Arlington, and Cambridge and OR Massachusetts.
 In December 2016 she joined Socialist Alternative.
 Interim Coordinating Committee (ICC), Communication Committee, Planning Committee